pointfreeco/swift-snapshot-testing/Documentation/SwiftTestingAttachments.md

 - Attachments are saved to the `.xcresult` bundle
 - Extract with: `xcrun xcresulttool get --path Test.xcresult --id <attachment-id>`
 - Or open the `.xcresult` file directly in Xcode

-## Performance considerations

-- Large images (>10MB) are automatically compressed using JPEG to reduce storage
-- Attachments are only created on test failure (not on success)
-- Thread-safe storage ensures no race conditions in parallel test execution

 ## Example usage